Yukon Harbor orca capture operation: Orcas being herded

-Griffin's first goal was to deliver a whale to the Portland Boat Show at the Portland Memorial Coliseum, which opened February 17.
-Bob O'Loughlin, who was producing the show, had been building a tank for the whale.
-The first attempt to drive selected whales into a smaller, 80 × 80 ft holding pen failed however when they broke through the leader net being used to tighten their space.
+Griffin's first goal was to deliver an orca to the Portland Boat Show at the Portland Memorial Coliseum, which opened February 17.
+Bob O'Loughlin, who was producing the show, had been building a tank for the orca.
+The first attempt to drive selected orcas into a smaller, 80 × 80 ft holding pen failed however when they broke through the leader net being used to tighten their space.

 Griffin's team pieced together a new net using Navy surplus steel netting manufactured during the Second World War to seal off harbors from enemy submarines.
 The pen used to hold Namu had also utilized this steel netting.
 The new net was 1200 ft long and 50–60 ft deep.
-The orcas "found their world even more restricted" on February 19 when Griffin's divers deployed the steel net within the 3960 ft seine net, and corraled the whales into the smaller net.
+The orcas "found their world even more restricted" on February 19 when Griffin's divers deployed the steel net within the 3960 ft seine net, and corraled the orcas into the smaller net.

-While the Portland Boat Show was still waiting for one of the whales, Bob O'Loughlin's children decided on the name initially given to Skana.
-"Would you believe?—Walter the Whale."
+While the Portland Boat Show was still waiting for one of the orcas, Bob O'Loughlin's children decided on the name to be given to the orca—"Walter the Whale."

-Six or seven whales swam into the 80 × 80 ft holding pen on the 21st, but got out again, leaving the gate at its mouth needing repairs.
+Six or seven orcas swam into the 80 × 80 ft holding pen on the 21st, but got out again, leaving the gate at its mouth needing repairs.